pivotal/docs-tap/supply-chain/reference/catalog/about.hbs.md

     server:
   # Configuration for the generated carvel package
   carvel:
+    # Service account that gives kapp-controller privileges to create resources in the namespace
+    serviceAccountName:
+    # PEM encoded certificate data for the image registry where the files will be pushed to.
+    caCertData:
     # Enable the use of IAAS based authentication for imgpkg
     iaasAuthEnabled:
     # The name of the carvel package